cjohansson/emacs-phps-mode/docs/heuristics.md

-## Heuristics
+# Heuristics

 These should solve the problem of freezing editor for too long when making small changes to large files.
 Otherwise a full incremental re-parse would be triggered more often than necessary.

-### Indenting
+## Indenting

-When indenting a line, calculate difference in white-space and change indexes of buffer after point correspondingly
+When indenting a line, calculate difference in white-space and change indexes of buffer after point correspondingly.

-### Other changes
+## Other changes

-When user has done none-whitespace changes, determine unchanged previous position R, determine changed maximum position X, determine new buffer length L. Do incremental lex from R to X, if new states at X equals old states at X just move indexes with delta X, otherwise do incremental lex of rest of buffer.
+When user has done other changes, determine unchanged previous position R, determine changed maximum position X, determine new buffer length L. Do incremental lex from R to X, if new states at X equals old states at X just move indexes with delta X, otherwise do incremental lex of rest of buffer.

 [Back to start](../../../)